camerondurham/ch/README.md

 # ch: container helper [WIP]

+**WARNING** This project is not yet in a usable state.
+I am leaving this open for visibility and comments on the general design.
+Unfortunately there is not an easy way to install this... yet.
+Once development has finished, I will provide a release.
+Until then, you'll have to run `make` and using the executable.
+Thanks!

-A simple Docker interface to manage multiple containerized devleopment environments.
+A simple Docker interface to manage multiple containerized development environments.
 Provides a simple shell environment for separate development environments designed to use for C++ development in CSCI 104 but portable enough to use whichever Docker container you choose.

 <a href="https://github.com/marketplace/actions/super-linter">
   <img align="left" src="https://github.com/camerondurham/ch/workflows/Lint%20Code%20Base/badge.svg" />